- 100% response rate

 I meet people when I travel, they meet me when I don't.

-With one exception, everyone I've met through couchsurfing has been interesting and a pleasure to meet.
+With few exceptions, everyone I've met through couchsurfing (or Servas)has been interesting and a pleasure to meet.

 Theory of how we know we know.